Callum-A/cosmwasm-zero-to-hero/07 - Instantiate Test/README.md

 }
 ```

-Alright so the first part makes sense right!
+Alright so the first part makes sense right?
 So we want to assert two values are equal, one of these values is `res.attributes` (the first parameter).
-The other is a vector which we have hardcoded, as we expect the values to be equal.
+The other is a vector that we have hardcoded, as we expect the values to be equal.
 (Note: `vec![]` is a handy macro to make vectors inline).
-Also the `attr` function is simply a helper function that creates an `Attribute` struct for you.
-It's call signature is as follows `attr(key, value)`.
+Also, the `attr` function is simply a helper function that creates an `Attribute` struct for you.
+Its call signature is as follows `attr(key, value)`.

 So now let's run `cargo test`, you should be met by the 1 test passing again.
-However we now know this test does something!
+However, we now know this test does something!

-Alright some of you more eagle-eyed readers may have noticed our test does not cover the other scenario with our `InstantiateMsg`.
+Alright, some of you more eagle-eyed readers may have noticed our test does not cover the other scenario with our `InstantiateMsg`.
 This leads me on to our next section:

 ## Follow Up Exercises